-Zhaikmunai currently transports crude oil via its pipeline from the Chinarevskoye Field to the nearby city of Rostoshi near Uralsk, where it is loaded at its oil loading terminal onto rail cars provided by third parties.
-The Group's crude oil is currently transported by rail to refineries in Finland and the Ukraine.
-By transporting its production by rail, Zhaikmunai does not encounter any dilution of the quality of its crude oil as it would if it was transported by pipeline, and is therefore able to obtain a higher price for its production in the export market.
-Once condensate production begins following commissioning of the Gas Treatment Facility, the same transportation arrangements will be used for condensate.
+Zhaikmunai currently transports crude all its oil and condensate via its pipeline from the Chinarevskoye Field to the nearby city of Rostoshi near Uralsk, where it is loaded at its oil loading terminal onto rail cars.
+By transporting its exported production by rail, Zhaikmunai does not encounter any dilution of the quality of its crude oil and condensate as it would if it was transported by pipeline, and is therefore able to obtain a higher price for its production in the export market.